 - The wilt disease of flax could be successfully controlled at Barrackpore by application of neem cake @ 100 g/m2 followed by seed treatment with Trichoderma harzianum @ 10 g/kg of seed and its soil application @ 1 kg/ha and is recommended for the region.

 - Seed treatment of flax with azoxystrobin 25% SC @ 1 ml/kg seed can successfully control flax wilt in Assam and is recommended.

 Tribal Sub Plan Programme

-The Tribal Sub Plan programme had been conducted in 7 districts of West Bengal, Odisha and Assam covering 100 ha area and more than 1000 tribal farmers participated in the programme.
+- The Tribal Sub Plan programme had been conducted in 05 districts of West Bengal, Odisha and Assam covering 300 ha area and around 1400 tribal farmers participated in the programme.
 The improved production technologies of both fibre and seed crop of jute as well as the improved microbial retting technology developed by ICAR-CRIJAF had been demonstrated to the farmers.
 Technology demonstration was also done on boro paddy, mustard, rabi maize, winter vegetables, bee keeping, artificial insemination, poultry, etc.

-The improved crop protection technology of jute resulted in additional fibre yield of 10 – 11.5 q/ha and additional net return of Rs.
+- The improved crop protection technology of jute resulted in additional fibre yield of 10 – 11.5 q/ha and additional net return of Rs.
 30675/ha to Rs.
 34750/ha in the farmers’ fields over traditional practices in Beusahi and Dihasahi villages of Keonjhar district of Odisha.

 - Improved microbial retting of jute fibres in farmers’ fields using CRIJAF microbial retting consortium ‘CRIJAF Sona’ improved the fibre quality by at least 2 grades and fetched additiona return of Rs.
-3346/ha to Rs.
-3428/ha over traditional retting practices at Assam and West Bengal.
+3000/ha to Rs.
+4428/ha over traditional retting practices at Assam and West Bengal.